leximch/al-folio/_pages/about.md

 My research interests include:
 - Women's health disparities in the Deep South
-- Rural LGBT identity
+- Southern LGBT identity
 - Italian diaspora communities in the Americas
-- Post military junta Argentina
+- Neoliberalism and post military junta Argentina
 - Postcolonialism

 I'm also a developer with experience in a wide range of technologies, including: